hammadzubair/Quiz-App/README.md

 - Now in Maven module expand **Lifecycle** and click on **clean**.
 - After Clean click on  **install**
 - You will  get **BUILD SUCCESS** message in your terminal window and **Quiz-Application.jar** in the  **target** folder of the project directory.

+### **How to deploy the application**
+-Open project in explorer and open command prompt or go to your start menu and run cmd as administrator and move on to project directory.
+- write command **docker-compose build**
+- After that write command **docker-compose up**